haga-rak/fluxzy.core/docs/actions/InjectHtmlTagAction.md

 ### Description

-This action analyze a  response body and inject a text after the first provided html tag.This action relies on ExchangeContext.ResponseBodySubstitution to perform the injection.
-This action is issued essentially to inject a script tag in a html page.
+This action stream a response body and inject a text after the first specified html tag.This action can be used to inject a html code snippet after opening `<head>` tag in any traversing html page.

 ### Evaluation scope